aws-samples/aws-lambda-edge-workshops/Workshop1/Lab4_PrettyUrls/README.md

 This can be achieved with the code snippet below.
 Paste it at the beginning of the handler defined in the function `ws-lambda-at-edge-generate-card-page` ([link to AWS Lambda Console](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/ws-lambda-at-edge-generate-card-page)) created in Lab 2.

+Paste the snippet below with the map for re-writes to the global scope of the function.
+Alternatively, you can store such map in a DynamoDB table or as a configuration file in an S3 bucket.

 ```
 const redirects = {
     '/music':    '/card/bcbd2481',